fullstack-development/web3-roadmap/defi/trading/derivatives.md

 * What is default risk?
 * What is derivative?
 * What is option?
 What types of options do you know?
+* What are futures?
+What types of futures do you know?
+* What difference between options and futures?
 * What is margin trading?
 What is leverage?
 What is margin-call?